chfritz/meteor-serversync/README.md

 remotely.
 This means that the collection is "owned" by the remote server and any changes made there trump any local changes.

+*Note*: make sure to remove the `autopublish` package on the server.
+ServerSync only works properly with explicit publications.
+With autopublish, the entire collection is resynced on each reconnect which is undesirable and will overwrite any and all local changes, even when conflict free with what has (or hasn't) changed on the server.

 The package supports multiple modes, specified in the second argument to the sync function: